-- 1.1 The General Terms & Conditions for Grants and Cooperative Agreements to Organizations (General Terms, or GTCs) apply to grants and cooperative agreements (also referred to as awards) that the National Endowment for the Arts (NEA) issues to 501(c)(3) nonprofit organizations, institutions of higher education (IHEs), units of state and local governments, and Federally-recognized Indian Tribal governments. - NOTE: Awards to State Arts Agencies (SAAs) and Regional Arts Organizations (RAOs) under the Partnership program area are subject to the General Terms & Conditions for Partnership Agreements. - 1.2 These GTCs implement Title 2 of the Code of Federal Regulations (2 CFR) Subtitle A-Office of Management and Budget Guidance for Grants and Agreements Part 200-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance, or Part 200).
-The National Endowment for the Arts has adopted the Uniform Guidance through regulation at 2 CFR 3255.1. - 1.3 The GTCs are also based on the National Endowment for the Arts legislation and established policies, along with other Federal statutes, regulations, and Executive Orders that apply to grants and cooperative agreements.
-Award recipients must be familiar with and comply with these requirements. - NOTE: Many citations for statutes and regulations are included in these GTCs.
-In most cases, more expansive information can be found at the citation location. - 1.4 When applicable, Specific Terms & Conditions may be included with your award.
-Should there be inconsistency between requirements, the Specific Terms & Conditions supersede the GTCs.
+1.1 The General Terms and Conditions for Grants and Cooperative Agreements to Organizations (General Terms, or GTCs) apply to grants and cooperative agreements (also referred to as awards) that the National Endowment for the Arts (Arts Endowment) issues to 501(c)(3) nonprofit organizations, institutions of higher education (IHEs), units of state and local governments, and Federally-recognized Indian Tribal governments.

+NOTE: Awards to State Arts Agencies (SAAs) and Regional Arts Organizations (RAOs) under the Partnership program area are subject to the General Terms and Conditions for Partnership Agreements.

+1.2 These GTCs implement Title 2 of the Code of Federal Regulations (2 CFR) including Subtitle A-Office of Management and Budget Guidance for Grants and Agreements and Part 200-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance, or Part 200), as revised August 13, 2020.

+The revisions incorporate changes to 2 CFR 25 Universal Identifier and System for Award Management, 2 CFR 170 Reporting Subaward and Executive Compensation Information, and 2 CFR 183 Never Contract with the Enemy.

+The National Endowment for the Arts has adopted the Uniform Guidance through regulation at 2 CFR 3255.1.

+1.3 The GTCs are also based on the National Endowment for the Arts legislation and established policies, along with other Federal statutes, regulations, and Executive Orders that apply to grants and cooperative agreements.
+Award recipients must be familiar with and comply with these requirements.

+NOTE: Many citations for statutes and regulations are included in these GTCs.
+In most cases, more expansive information can be found at the citation location.

+1.4 When applicable, Specific Terms and Conditions may be included with your award.
+Should there be inconsistency between requirements, the Specific Terms and Conditions supersede the GTCs.